cert-manager/cert-manager/design/20221205-memory-management.md

 #### Drawbacks

-- bad user experience- no straightforward way to tell if the selector actually does what was expected and an easy footgun especially when users attempt to specify which `Secret`s _should_ (rather than _shouldn't_) be watched
+- bad user experience - no straightforward way to tell if the selector actually does what was expected and an easy footgun especially when users attempt to specify which `Secret`s _should_ (rather than _shouldn't_) be watched

 - users should aim to use 'negative' selectors, but that be complicated if there is a large number of random `Secret`s in cluster that don't have a unifying selector